 Treatment for an ailment, whether acute or chronic, is often viewed only at the time of diagnosis.
-Patients are only patients during the time care is being provided in the traditional healthcare setting, without much insight into how the treatment will impact the full scope of a patient’s complex life.
+Patients are only patients when care is being provided in the traditional healthcare setting, without much insight into how the treatment will impact the full scope of a patient’s complex life.
 This structure places the burden on the patient, forcing them to fully encapsulate their health and what treatment will mean at the time of determination.
 This stress leaves patients with questions, worry, fears, uncertainty about the diagnosis, treatment, symptoms, side-effects, prognosis, and long-term impact, all crammed into a 30-minute physician visit.
 But digital health tools are helping to turn the tables, providing a more consultative experience to patients on their terms.

 The impact of the digital age

 The increased use of digital technology has transformed the patient experience, creating a shift in the uniform nature of traditional healthcare experiences and upending the demand structure.
-Digital has created a reckoning in the healthcare industry that care must conform to patient needs instead of around.
+Digital has reckoned in the healthcare industry that care must conform to patient needs instead of around.
 This is echoed in Forrester’s data that 53 percent of patients would switch medical providers if the experience included digital health tools.

-Digital health has put the power back in patients’ hands, presenting opportunities for patients to access care resources and engage with their health and treatment in an on-going, on-demand nature.
-Healthcare is becoming more personal, more custom, more tailored to a specific treatment, and more powerful for patients.
+Digital health has put the power back in patients’ hands, presenting opportunities for patients to access care resources and engage with their health and treatment in an ongoing, on-demand nature.
+Healthcare is becoming more personal, more custom, tailored to a specific treatment, and more potent for patients.
 This shift creates a new challenge for healthcare systems and providers who face greater competition to retain patients.
 Through the advent of digital, healthcare must compete for an engaging experience akin to Netflix, Amazon, Uber – recognizing that choice belongs to patients and deliver a digital experience that must meet patient needs to remain successful, achieve outcomes, and earn revenue.